List of Turtle Beach Corporation products: Gaming headsets

-Turtle Beach creates gaming headsets for consoles such as the Xbox One, PlayStation 4, Nintendo Switch, PC, mobile, and tablet devices.
+Turtle Beach creates gaming headsets for consoles such as the Xbox One, Xbox Series X/S, PlayStation 4, PlayStation 5, Wii U, Nintendo Switch, Nintendo Switch 2, PC, mobile, and tablet devices.
 It is considered one of the leading gaming audio brands.
 Gaming headsets have been Turtle Beach's primary product offering since around 2005.

-Turtle Beach headsets are generally cross-compatible between current-generation consoles like the Xbox One, PlayStation 4, Nintendo Switch, and PCs, as well as most mobile and tablet devices.
+Turtle Beach headsets are generally cross-compatible between then and current-generation consoles like the Xbox One, Xbox Series X/S, PlayStation 4, PlayStation 5, Wii U, Nintendo Switch, Nintendo Switch 2, and PCs, as well as most mobile and tablet devices.
 Many models are console-specific, but share the same branding and can often be used across platforms (e.g. the Stealth 300 has a model for both the Xbox One and the PlayStation 4, but both are technically compatible with one another and the Nintendo Switch, and PC, etc.).
 Certain features on console-specific models may not transfer from one platform to another.
 For instance, the Stealth 600 and 700 models for the Xbox One can wirelessly connect directly with the console.
 Those same models for the PlayStation 4 do not have that feature.
 In some cases, the differences between one console-specific model and another are cosmetic.